Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 What “good” looks like: the ideal proposal structure

-If you want a quick benchmark, a strong Fractional CFO proposal usually includes:
+If you want a quick benchmark, a strong Fractional CFO proposal in the broader category of fractional services usually includes:

-- Scope boundaries and collaboration plan with your existing team
+• Scope boundaries and collaboration plan with your existing team, including how senior financial leadership will be provided

 This kind of proposal is easier to evaluate because it’s concrete—and easier to execute because it’s operational.